ut2310/memory_management_take_home/README.md

 This gives you a concrete example of how an agent would manage its memory throughout a complex DevOps workflow, maintaining efficiency while preserving access to detailed information when needed.

 ## Expected Deliverable
 You have starting Saturday at 12 AM PST to Sunday 8 PM PST to finish the task.
-Within this time frame feel free to send bactches of questions, but the codebase should be clear enough for you to make great progress without much need for questions.
+Within this time frame feel free to send questions to rithvikprakki@a37.ai, but the codebase should be clear enough for you to make great progress without much need for questions.

 After the alotted time period has completed we'll have a call where you will need to walk us through your exploration process, code, and final results.